 Leigh Lake

-We continued on the trail toward Leigh Lake.
-The path follows the shoreline and then forks to the lake portage and the longer trail around the back of the lake.
+We continued the trail toward Leigh Lake.
+The path followed the shoreline and then forked to the lake portage and the longer trail around the back of the lake.

 View from Leigh Lake portage